new333333/test2/ssf/build-readme.txt

   changes being made, this may provide a faster way to deploy and test your changes.
 When this smaller control is not effective, you must use the full build command described above.
-Re-deploying modified jar files or configuration files almost always requires a restart of the ICEcore server.
+Re-deploying modified jar files or configuration files almost always requires a restart of the Kablink server.

-* The web subproject contains an additional Ant target called deploy-light which could be handy when all you need to re-deploy to the installation area are the common web-tier artifacts such as .jsp, .html, .js, .css, and image files, etc. The main difference is that you can deploy these artifacts using deploy-light without having to stop and restart the ICEcore server.
+* The web subproject contains an additional Ant target called deploy-light which could be handy when all you need to re-deploy to the installation area are the common web-tier artifacts such as .jsp, .html, .js, .css, and image files, etc. The main difference is that you can deploy these artifacts using deploy-light without having to stop and restart the Kablink server.